cemrenurkeles/Ballade-Mobile-Application-2024/B/README.md

 A program was written to be able to add an entire column with a single click: **colonne.c** file.

-To use the program, "#" must be added after each data (after each line) so that the program understands that it is a new line.
+To use the program, "#" must be added after each data (after each line) so that the program understands that it is an another line.

 An example of data to provide would be: